microsoft/fast/packages/web-components/fast-foundation/docs/integrations/aspnet.md

 }
 ```

 Congratulations!
-You're now setup to use FAST with ASP.NET.
+You're now set up to use FAST with ASP.NET.
 You can use more components, build your own components, and when you are ready, build and deploy your website or app to production.